the1lab/1lab/src/Cat/Displayed/Cocartesian/Weak.lagda.md

     module weak = is-weak-cocartesian weak
 ```

-To see show this, we need to construct a unique factorisation of some
+To show this, we need to construct a unique factorisation of some
 morphism $h' : x' \to_{mf} u'$, as depicted in the following diagram

 ~~~{.quiver}